overtone/emacs-live/packs/live/clojure-pack/lib/nrepl/README.md

 ### Macroexpansion buffer commands:

-* <kbd>C-c C-m</kbd>: Invoke macroexpand-1 on the form preceding point and replace the original form with its expansion.
+* <kbd>C-c C-m</kbd>: Invoke macroexpand-1 on the form at point and replace the original form with its expansion.
 If invoked with a prefix argument, macroexpand is used instead of macroexpand-1.
-* <kbd>C-c M-m</kbd>: Invoke clojure.walk/macroexpand-all on the form preceding point and replace the original form with its expansion.
+* <kbd>C-c M-m</kbd>: Invoke clojure.walk/macroexpand-all on the form at point and replace the original form with its expansion.
 * <kbd>g</kbd>: The prior macroexpansion is performed again and the current contents of the macroexpansion buffer are replaced with the new expansion.
 * <kbd>C-/</kbd>, <kbd>C-x u</kbd>: Undo the last inplace expansion performed in the macroexpansion buffer.

+### Managing multiple sessions

+You can connection to multiple nREPL servers and use `nrepl-jack-in` multiple times.
+To close a single nREPL session, use `M-x nrepl-close`.  `M-x nrepl-quit` closes all sessions.

+nrepl.el commands in a clojure buffer use the default connection.
+To make a connection default, switch to it's repl buffer and use `M-x nrepl-make-repl-connection-default`.

 ## Requirements: